Good Administrator vs Bad Manager: From theory to competence

 They may be good administrators, but they will never be good managers.

-That is the difference between training and capability, and it can be the determining element to be a good manager in a company.
+In short, that is the difference between training and capability, and it can be the determining element to be a good manager in a company.

 Jump into the pool